-Join us in Canterbury on Sunday March 22nd as we pray for the new Archbishop of Canterbury to take on board our Stop Crucifying Creation campaign.
+Join us as we pray and ask the new Archbishop of Canterbury to take on board our Stop Crucifying Creation campaign.

-We will gather outside Canterbury Cathedral on Passion Sunday from 10.30am to 1pm to pray and hand out bookmarks displaying a cross covered with climate impacts and potential solutions, and a link to the Stop Crucifying Creation vision document.
+- Secondly, on Passion Sunday (22nd March) we will be gathering on her pilgrimage route to Canterbury Cathedral in the afternoon to pray and hand out bookmarks displaying a cross covered with climate impacts and potential solutions, and a link to the Stop Crucifying Creation vision document, please join us if you can.

-A group of CCA’ers will also meet in the streets of Canterbury on Wednesday March 25th, when the Archbishop is installed at the Cathedral on the Feast of the Annunciation, to hand out flyers and speak to people in the crowd.
+- Thirdly, on Wednesday 25th March, a group of CCA’ers will be meeting in the streets of Canterbury when the Archbishop is installed at the Cathedral on the Feast of the Annunciation, to hand out flyers and speak to people in the crowd.

 If you’d like to join the prayer vigil on the Sunday, or the public outreach on the Wednesday, please let us know by emailing christianclimateaction@gmail.com